-The key descendant in tracing this branch of the Laney family is David Housel Laney, born to John
+The key descendant in tracing this branch of the Laney family is David Housel Laney, born to John and

-his education in his native state and then migrated to Louisiana.
+education in his native state and then migrated to Louisiana.
 David was 27 years old when he was

 ordained a deacon in the Methodist Episcopal Church in the Mississippi Conference, December 17,